-Let us forget the usual, the exotic, and the “far-away”.
-Let us put away our telescopes, navigational charts and GPS.
-Globally-sourced will be set aside for a while, as I focus on constructing this guitar, made of materials found in my state of Oregon.
+For a moment, let us forget the exotic and the far-away, setting aside our telescopes, navigational charts and GPS.
+Globally-sourced will not be the goal, as I focus on constructing this guitar, made of materials found nearby in my state of Oregon.

-Ingredients?
-Juniper, Port Orford Cedar, Dougls Fir, apple, holly, beatle killed pine, mountain mahogany, tamarack, manzanita, elk horn (nut, saddle, rosette), and a few other secret ingredients.
-Sam, the person who commissioned this guitar, provided various woods and “ingredients” for this guitar.
+Ingredients list?
+Juniper, Port Orford Cedar, Dougls Fir, apple, holly, beatle killed pine, mountain mahogany, tamarack, manzanita, elk horn (nut, saddle, rosette), and a few other secret additives.
+Sam, the person who commissioned this guitar, provided the materials.
 Where appropriate, I will use his own narrative to illuminate the photos.

 The neck is constructed from an old Douglas Fir floor joist which came out of a demolished building in Portland, Oregon.
 In the center, I positioned a tapered walnut strip.
 Two billets of Doug Fir were oriented in such a way, as to expose vertical grain only as the neck is carved.